dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-6.md

    ttl=24h
 ```

-We have already provisioned the `SecretStore` and `ExternalSecret` in the `wave-6` overlays to automatically sync these into a Kubernetes Secret named `crowdsec-bouncer-key`.
+We have already provisioned the `SecretStore` and `ExternalSecret` in the `wave-6` overlays to automatically sync these into the required Kubernetes Secrets.

 ## Tailscale Operator Setup